bitnami/charts/bitnami/mariadb-galera/README.md

       memory: 10Mi
 ```

-### Bootstraping a node other than 0
+### Bootstrapping a node other than 0

 > Note: Some of these procedures can lead to data loss, always make a backup beforehand.

 To restart the cluster you need to check the state in which it is after being stopped, also you will need the previous password for the `rootUser` and `mariabackup`, and the deployment name.
 The value of `safe_to_bootstrap` in `/bitnami/mariadb/data/grastate.dat`, will indicate if it is safe to bootstrap form that node.
-In the case it is other than node 0, it is needed to choose one and force the bootstraping from it.
+In the case it is other than node 0, it is needed to choose one and force the bootstrapping from it.
 You will notice that in these cases it is needed to start the nodes in `Parallel` by setting `podManagementPolicy`.

-#### Checking `safe_to_boostrap`
+#### Checking `safe_to_bootstrap`

 First you need to get the name of the persistent volume claims (pvc), for example: